kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  ### 4.5 Tests
   This folder has necessary functions we used to test our web application.

+  In order to run the tests, you have to start the server that is created for tests.
+The reason why we created this server is because with our https server, we couldn't access the url.
+After running the server (test's server), go into the tests directory and run the command `npm test`

  ## 5. Additional Information
  * In `server.js`, we only import the app and connect the server to our database.